Continuing Education Activity

 The defining pathophysiology of a retrobulbar hematoma is blood collecting in the retrobulbar space, which, as its name implies, is posterior to the globe.
 Although a mild fluid collection in orbit is tolerable, rapid hemorrhaging is not well compensated.
 As blood accumulates in this confined space, intraorbital pressure rapidly rises, causing increased venous pooling and a corresponding increase in intraocular pressure (IOP), decreased arterial flow, and essentially an orbital compartment syndrome.[6]

-Additionally, the increase in orbital pressure results in a forward globe displacement and stretching of the optic nerve, known as proptosis.
+The increase in orbital pressure also results in a forward globe displacement and stretching of the optic nerve, known as proptosis (see Image.
+Retrobulbar Hematoma With Proptosis Noted on Computed Tomography).
 Furthermore, perfusion to the intraocular structures is compromised if the orbital pressure exceeds the central retinal artery pressure.[7]
-A significantly elevated intraocular pressure lasting 60 to 100 minutes can cause permanent vision loss.[8]
+Elevated intraocular pressure lasting 60 to 100 minutes can cause permanent vision loss.[8]

 History and Physical

 Upon presentation, patients may very likely report a history of trauma.
-Care should be taken to elicit the mechanism of injury to assess for more emergent diagnoses such as penetrating or perforating ocular trauma and possible globe rupture.
+Care should be taken to elicit the mechanism of injury to assess for more emergent diagnoses, such as penetrating or perforating ocular trauma and possible globe rupture.
 Patients may complain of diplopia, headache, nausea, and vomiting.
 Some common signs and symptoms are eye pain, periorbital ecchymosis, decreased visual acuity, elevated IOP, a tense and progressive proptosis, ophthalmoplegia, and optic disc swelling.[1]
 A thorough ophthalmic exam should be completed.
 Visual acuity should be assessed for the right and left eye separately.
 One should check direct and indirect pupillary responses to light with careful attention to the presence or absence of a relative afferent pupillary defect.
-Extra-ocular movements should be assessed, as a restriction in motility can be a concerning orbital.[3]
+Extra-ocular movements should be assessed, as a restriction in motility can be a concern for the orbit.[3]

 Intraocular pressure is an essential part of the physical exam.
 Although orbital pressure is not commonly measured directly in the clinical setting as it requires manometry, elevated IOP (normal range between 8 and 21 mmHg) and proptosis correlate well with orbital compartment pressure and are sufficient to indicate an impending orbital compartment syndrome.[9]